Skip to content

 DeChambeau’s week, even before the missed cut, was framed by experimentation and an obvious appetite for external validation.

-Bryson DeChambeau struggles his way around Augusta during the opening to rounds.
-Credit: Getty Images
+Bryson DeChambeau struggles his way around Augusta during the opening two rounds | Credit: Getty Images

-Bryson DeChambeau struggles his way around Augusta during the opening two rounds.
-Credit: Getty Images
+Bryson DeChambeau struggles his way around Augusta during the opening two rounds | Credit: Getty Images

 He arrived at Augusta as competitor, creator, engineer, franchise holder and prototype refiner, continuing the pursuit of his version of technical mastery.

-His now well-documented 3D-printed irons drew much attention. even if he was reluctant to fully explain them, describing the process as “a longer conversation” than the moment allowed.
+His now well-documented 3D-printed irons drew much attention.
+Even if he was reluctant to fully explain them, describing the process as “a longer conversation” than the moment allowed.

 This perhaps betrayed the need to focus on his golf, as did swishing off 300 range balls on Tuesday.